RimChy/API-Project-Ecommerce-/README.md

 ```
 node app.js
 ```
+Note: If you face any error, make sure your node version >= 14.15.0 ,

 ## Run the project
 Now visit http://localhost:7000/ and we are online.
 (Use https if you face any trouble).